Guide to Treasury Bills (T-Bills) in Singapore

 Here is a quick comparison between the returns earned from investing in T-bills and leaving your money in fixed deposit accounts.

-The table presents data current as of December 2023.
-I have not updated them here, as the main idea is not about relevance, but to show you that T-Bill is profitable.
+The table presents data current as of March 2025.
+The main idea is not about relevance, but to show you that T-Bill is profitable.

 Investing in Treasury Bills (T-Bills) is a popular choice for many investors, particularly those seeking a stable and low-risk investment option.
 However, like any financial instrument, T-Bills come with their own set of advantages and disadvantages.
 Understanding these can help investors make informed decisions that align with their financial goals and risk tolerance.